Azure/bicep/docs/tutorial/01-simple-template.md

 ## Compile an empty bicep file

-Validate that the cli is running by creating a blank file `main.bicep` and then running:
+Let's start by creating a blank file `main.bicep` and compiling it by running:

 ```bash
 bicep build main.bicep